jbasko/hookery/README.rst

 Any function or generator function can be registered as a handler.

 If a handler is a generator function, it will be fully consumed on hook trigger and all the values it yields will be returned as a list.
+To disable this functionality, the hook must be declared with ``consume_generators=False``.

 .. code-block:: python